-Belt tension adjustment (if required):
+• Belt tension adjustment (if required):

-- Remove the locking wrench (wrench attached to casing near motor/door) by loosening the plastic thumbscrew. - Using the supplied locking wrench, wrench, or impact gun, turn the motor base adjusting screw (Figures 4a and 4b) clockwise to tension the belt or counterclockwise to relieve belt tension.
-During adjustment of the belt tension, rotate the drives several times by hand to evenly distribute the tension throughout the belt. - When the belt is properly tensioned, align the adjustment bolt to facilitate replacement of the locking wrench.
-Replace the locking wrench and tighten the plastic thumbscrew to secure.
+Using a wrench or impact gun, turn the motor base adjusting screw (Figure 4) clockwise to tension the belt or counterclockwise to relieve belt tension.
+During adjustment of the belt tension, rotate the drives several times by hand to evenly distribute the tension throughout the belt.